-As a primary substance abuse treatment center, we treat people who are struggling with virtually all forms of substance abuse.
-If a person is interested in our services, the admissions process begins with a phone call and a brief confidential conversation with one of the compassionate and knowledgeable members of our admissions team.
+As a primary substance abuse treatment center, we treat people who are struggling with virtually all forms of substance abuse and addiction.
+If a person is interested in our services, the admissions process begins with a phone call and a brief, confidential conversation with one of the compassionate and knowledgeable members of our admissions team.
 Our skilled admissions team is available to discuss treatment and schedule admissions 24 hours per day, seven days per week, even on holidays.

 Patients, family members, loved ones, and/or referral sources will be asked a series of questions so we can get to know the potential patient.
 These questions are designed to help us get a picture of what is happening with the potential patient so we can determine the best course of treatment and assess whether we would be a good fit.
 These questions include a history of alcohol or drug use, medical background, treatment history, and insurance information.

 Soon after this initial call, we process insurance information and contact the potential patient to discuss financial issues.
-Once this is complete, we can schedule an admission date.
+Once this step is complete, we can schedule a date for admission.
 Because of our streamlined process, we can often schedule an admission date the same day as the initial call.

-If you or your loved ones are struggling with a substance use disorder, do not hesitate to give us a call.
+If you or your loved one is struggling with a substance use disorder, do not hesitate to give us a call.
 Today could be first day of your journey toward the substance-free life that you deserve.